 Goal

-Help children recognise that the same letter can look different in uppercase and lowercase, and link both shapes to the same sound.
+Help children recognise that A and a are the same letter — and link both forms to the same sound.

 You'll need